jalpatel9108-creator/scientific-calculator/README.md

 # 🧮 Scientific Calculator (C Language)

-This is a **console-based scientific calculator** written in C. It supports a wide range of mathematical operations including basic arithmetic, trigonometry (in both radians and degrees), logarithmic and exponential functions, factorials, and more.
+This is a terminal-based **Scientific Calculator** developed using C.
+It was built as part of my learning during the **first semester of IT at GCET**.

 ---

-## 🚀 Features
+## 🔧 Features

-- ➕ Addition
-- ➖ Subtraction
-- ✖️ Multiplication
-- ➗ Division
-- 🔢 Power (x^y)
+🔹 Basic arithmetic (Addition, Subtraction, Multiplication, Division)
-- √ Square Root
+🔹 Power and Square Root
-- 📐 Trigonometric Functions
-  - Sine, Cosine, Tangent (in **radians** and **degrees**)
+🔹 Trigonometric functions (Sine, Cosine, Tangent) in **degrees and radians**
-- 📉 Log base 10 and Natural Log (ln)
+🔹 Log base 10 and Natural Log (ln)
-- 🧮 Exponential (e^x)
+🔹 Exponential function (e^x)
-- ❗ Factorial (up to 20)
+🔹 Factorials (up to 20), Modulus
-- % Modulus
-- 🔄 Degrees ↔ Radians Conversion
+🔹 Unit conversions: Degrees ↔ Radians
-- ✅ Input Validation & Error Handling
+🔹 Input validation and error handling

 ---

-## 🛠️ Compilation & Running

-To compile and run the calculator on Linux/macOS/WSL:
+## 🖥️ How to Compile and Run

 ```bash
 gcc scientific_calculator.c -o calculator -lm